afska/gba-remote-play/gba/README.md

 ## Build options

-Before compiling, you can comment/uncomment this build parameters in `src/BuildConfig.h`:
+Before compiling, you can comment/uncomment these build parameters in `src/BuildConfig.h`:

 Name | Description
 --- | ---
-`WITH_AUDIO` | Enables GSM audio decoding
+`WITH_AUDIO` | Enables GSM audio decoding.
-`BENCHMARK` | Replaces all the code with an SPI speed benchmark
+`BENCHMARK` | Replaces all the code with an SPI speed benchmark.

 ## Commands